 Malicious software (malware) – targeted to disrupt, damage or gain access to computer systems, these attacks can leave you at risk of data breaches, and picking up a big bill for repairing damaged systems.

 Ransomware – this type of malware holds the host to ransom for a sum of money.
 Until that money is paid, systems are offline or limited.
-WannaCry is the most famous example of a ransomware attack, which crippled the NHS’s services causing huge disruption to services and a widespread loss of confidence.
+WannaCry is the most famous example of a ransomware attack, which crippled the UK’s medical and healthcare providers causing huge disruption to services and a widespread loss of confidence.

 Distributed Denial of Service (DDoS) – this is a flooding of a network by multiple outside sources (among other techniques).
 By doing this, attackers can cause systems to fail, leaving legitimate users unable to interact with the system.

 Data breaches – not a specific type of attack, but there is big money to be made by hackers from the illegal or covert gathering of sensitive, protected or confidential data.

 Cyber-physical attacks – this type of malware targets critical infrastructure, like power grids.
 By confusing the system, service is interrupted.

 These high-level examples give you a brief insight into the massive job we have on our hands as hackers find new, innovative ways to target IT systems.

 The answer for any company online is to find advanced security tools to handle the threat of cyber breaches.
 This, along with choosing the right hosting provider, will help you develop the right plan should the worst happen.

 Cyber-crime is constantly evolving and some of the advances made by criminals, and changes in the climate around security, are trending topics under discussion in 2018: